jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Top dog
 - Top-notch
 - Top of one's head
+- To have a chip on one's shoulder
 - To put all your eggs in one basket
 - Trick or treat
 - Trust fund baby